David R. and Patricia D. Atkinson Foundation

 How to Apply

 This foundation does not have a public application process.
-The foundation's IRS Form 990-PF filing explicitly states that it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+The foundation's IRS Form 990-PF filing explicitly states that it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

 Decision Timeline